controlplane-com/github-actions-example-terraform/README.md

 2. Review and update the `.github/workflows/deploy-to-control-plane.yml` file:
     - Line 9: Uncomment and update with the action (e.g., push, pull request, etc.) and branch names (e.g., dev, main, etc.) this workflow will trigger on.
     - Lines 33 and 46: Update the branch names to match line 9.
-    - Lines 36 and 49: Update ORG_NAME.
-    - Lines 41 and 54: Update IMAGE_NAME_DEV_BRANCH and IMAGE_NAME_MAIN_BRANCH.
-The action is set to append the short SHA of the commit when pushing the image to the org's private image repository.
-    - Lines 39/40 and 52/53: Update the GVC and workspace name.
-    - Lines 43 and 56: Update the Terraform workspace name.
-Do not include the common prefix.

 3. Update the Terraform HCL file located at `/terraform/terraform.tf` using the values that were created in the `Terraform Cloud Set Up` section:
     - `TERRAFORM_ORG`: The Terraform Cloud organization.